xdrm-io/aicra/README.md

 Any error in the configuration or your code is spotted before the server starts and accepts incoming requests.
 Only when the server is valid (the configuration and your endpoints), it starts listening for incoming requests.
 Moreover, errors give you enough context to pinpoint and solve the issue effortlessly.
 There will be no surprise at "runtime" !

-Configuration errors:
+You will get errors for:
+- invalid configuration syntax
+- handler signature not matching the configuration
-- missing configuration fields
+- configuration endpoint with no handler
+- handler matching no endpoint

+The same applies if your configuration is invalid:
 - unknown HTTP method
 - invalid uri
 - uri collision between 2 services
+- missing fields
-- unknown input/output data type
+- unknown data type
-- collision between input/output variable names
+- input name collision

-Endpoint errors:
-- an endpoint from the configuration has no code attached
-- an endpoint from your code does not match the configuration
-- an endpoint from your code does not match the configuration endpoint signature (input and output)
+- etc.

 # API Documentation